henrySi1va/my-room/Bedroom/Bedframe/README.md

 For `s = 4`, `l = 72`, and `w = 2.5`, the number of slats is 11 which results in a spacing of 3.7".

 Since I am using variables in my design, this equation can be used directly to make it parametric.

+## FreeCAD Notes

+- Assemblies without good places for joints is not fun
+- Making edits to parts in an assembly sometimes works and sometimes doesn't
+- Variable sets are fun to work with
+- Graphical glitches sometimes happen
+- Some unexpected joint solving failures, but I could work around them